“The wran, the wran, the king of all birds,

 And if your treat be of the best

 The Christmas season in Ireland is a happy combination of modern and ancient customs that combine to bring a unique meaning to this special time of year.
-While Christmas shopping, decorated trees, and Santa Claus are…Continue
+While Christmas shopping, decorated trees, and Santa Claus are evident everywhere, traditional customs that signify the true…Continue